A phase transition creates the geometry of the continuum from discrete space: Lattice graphs are taxicab graphs

 \section{Lattice graphs are taxicab graphs}

 The natural way to measure the distance between two nodes on a graph is to count the edges in the shortest path which separates them.
 A shortest path of this kind is called a geodesic.
 It is well known that with this measure of distance, the square grid graph has a taxicab geometry \cite{Taxicab}, where the distance between two nodes is the sum of the magnitude of the differences of their Cartesian coordinates (Figure \ref{taxi}).
-There are typically many geodesics between two nodes a distance $\lambda$ apart, each resembling an irregular staircase.
+On this graph there are typically many geodesics between two nodes a distance $\lambda$ apart, each resembling an irregular staircase.
 Together these form a geodesic bundle comprising $N_{\rm geo}\propto \lambda^{2}$ nodes.
 More complex lattice graphs show a similar phenomenon (Figure \ref{geodesic_pics}a).

+In general, any doubly-periodic planar graph must belong to one of the wallpaper groups, familiar from crystallography, and be composed of unit cells containing one or more nodes.
 We prove that all doubly-periodic planar graphs have the taxicab metric, regardless of the complexity of the unit cell.
+That is to say, geodesics in all but a finite number of directions form broad, parallelogram bundles (the number of exceptional directions may, however, be large for sufficiently complex unit cells \cite{Fritz}).
 Such graphs therefore do not satisfy Euclid's axiom of a unique straight line between two points, nor Pythagoras' theorem.
 Our proof is in two parts, which we call geodesic composition and geodesic rearrangement.
 We sketch the proof here, and give full details in the Methods section.